 Harbour seals are generalist predators but prefer small to medium-sized fish.
 They are a coastal species that can be found hauling out in groups of up to several hundred animals.

-About 200,000 in the North Atlantic.
+There are estimated to be approximately 200,000 harbour seals in the North Atlantic.

-Scientific advice on management is provided by NAMMCO and management is the responsibility of each country.
+Management advice for harbour seals in the North Atlantic is provided by NAMMCO.
+Management is the responsibility of each country.

-Latin: Phoca vitulina
+Scientific name: Phoca vitulina

 Danish: Spættet sæl/Spraglet sæl

 English: Harbour seal, common seal

 One pup per year.

 Generalist predator, with an overall preference for small to medium sized fish including cod- and flatfishes, herring, sculpins and sandeels.

 Around 150 cm in length and 70–100 kg in weight, with males being somewhat larger than females.